 The team also found that protein molecules called microRNAs are responsible for regulating these processes in animals.
 And we also have microRNA, in our body it helps to repair damaged tissues: therefore there is the potential to regenerate cartilage as well.

-"We are thrilled that the regulators of limb regeneration in animals are the same ones that control repair in human tissues," says Hsueh.
-"Let's say that man has a 'salamander' joint ability that has not yet expressed its potential."
+“We are thrilled that the regulators of limb regeneration in animals are the same ones that control repair in human tissue,” says Hsueh.
+“Let's say that man has a 'salamander-like' articulation capacity that has not yet expressed its potential”.

 The consequences of the research

-The team now believes microRNA could become the basis for a whole new generation of arthritis drugs that can rebuild damaged cartilage.
+The team now believes that microRNA could become the basis of a whole new generation of arthritis drugs that can rebuild damaged cartilage.

-"We believe we can boost these regulators, even at the cellular level, to make sure that the cartilages of an arthritic joint completely regenerate.
-If we can add the missing 'ingredients' and understand at what point in the process we stop, it will be possible to reconstruct parts of a limb, or perhaps whole limbs.
-And the mechanism can be applied to different tissues, not just cartilages ".
+“We believe we can give impetus to these regulators, even at the cellular level, to ensure that they completely regenerate the cartilage of an arthritic joint.
+If we can add the missing 'ingredients' and understand at what point in the process we stop, it will be possible to reconstruct parts of a limb, or perhaps entire limbs.
+And the mechanism can be applied to different tissues, not just cartilage."